COValhalla/odinwarden/readme.md

 ## Todos

-- Form validation and URL launch
+- Form UI improvements (password and copy buttons)
 - Hash all data on server (currently only password)
+- Sanitize and validate BE data
 - Multi-item selection
 - Vault items filter
-- Organizations
+- Organizations (share your passwords with other users)
 - Improved error handling in vault on adds/updates